YanCHEN-fr/Image_Processing/README.md

     <p align="center"><img width="80%" src="./README.assets/optical_flow.png"></p>

-  <center>First row: the original frames of a consequence.
-Second row: the 2d histograms corresponding to the joint probability of the components (Vx, Vy) belonging to original frames of a consequence</center>
+  <p align="center">First row: the original frames of a consequence.
+Second row: the 2d histograms corresponding to the joint probability of the components (Vx, Vy) belonging to original frames of a consequence</p>

   * Base on frame-by-frame difference